Arie A. Bucheister Memorial Scholarship

 As long as I live, I will never ever forget the vision of you on stage calling me up to give me the scholarship.
 This may be the norm for other students, but for me it was absolutely extraordinary.

-With my sincerest thanks for this blessing,
+thanks for this blessing,

 - Victoria Ann Lattanzio